-Whether we like it or not, the 2016 U.S. Presidential election cycle is upon us.
-Some greet this with a weary sigh while others, like me, love the drama of another historic moment in America's story.
+Whether we like it or not, we’re right in the thick of the 2016 U.S. Presidential election cycle.
+Some greet this with a weary sigh while others, like me, love the drama of another historic moment in America’s story.

 Regardless of where you fall on the scale of interest, the most important question is how Christians should conduct themselves during this election season.
 The world is watching God’s people, not just for how they vote, but for how they act both online and in conversations with family and friends.

 So how now should we behave?
 I’m far from a perfect model, come election time, but I’ve come up with these five things to consider in 2016:

 Remember What We are Doing

 What are we doing when we get involved, research the issues and vote for a candidate for president?
 We’re choosing an imperfect leader to lead imperfect people.
 We get in trouble when we imagine we are doing anything else.
 In my experience, I’ve seen two equally wrong approaches to politics.
 Some are tempted to look at candidates as saviors.
 “If we can just get ____ elected, then ____ will happen.”
 This only ever leads to dismay and disappointment.

 The Christian Gospel reminds us that, at best, human leaders are imperfect stewards of power that belongs to God (Romans 13).
 What’s more, no leader can fulfill all of our hopes and dreams.
 Even the greatest leaders in human history had deep flaws and could only make partial improvements to the quality of life of their people.

 Christians vote best when they know that the city they are looking for is not a new and improved America, but the city whose builder and maker is God (Hebrews 11:10).